isabella232/data-workbench.en-1/help/home/c-get-started/c-vis/c-vis.md

 ---
 description: Overview of the concepts and features that you need to understand when working with visualizations.
-seo-description: Overview of the concepts and features that you need to understand when working with visualizations.
-seo-title: Visualizations
 solution: Analytics
 title: Visualizations
 topic: Data workbench